andre-alves/PHDiff/README.md

 //["e", "a", "d"]
 ```

-**steps(fromArray:toArray:)** calculates Inserts, Deleted, Moves and Updates to be used only with batch operations (i.e: UITableView and UICollectionView batch updates).
+**PHDiff.steps(fromArray:toArray:)** calculates Inserts, Deleted, Moves and Updates to be used only with batch operations (i.e: UITableView and UICollectionView batch updates).

 ```swift
     private func updateTableView(newColors: [DemoColor]) {